A Fresh Look at an Old Story

 The Ouzel Galley Society in the 20th century

-Before we begin to look at the unsupported story that has been out there for so many years and repeated ad nauseum, we will look at the organisation, the Dublin Chamber of Commerce and its birth organisation, the Ouzel Galley Society – the heart of the story.
+Before we begin to look at a story that, although romantic and exciting, claiming to be historical, and been ‘out there’ for so many years, centuries in fact, and repeated ad nauseum, we must look in detail at the closely associated organisation, the Dublin Chamber of Commerce and its birth organisation, the Ouzel Galley Society – the heart of the story.

-When Ireland’s Taoiseach, Bertie Aherne, addressed the Society members in 2005, on the occasion of its 300th anniversary, he congratulated them, and spoke of the Society in following glowing terms.
+When Ireland’s charismatic Taoiseach, Bertie Aherne, addressed the Ouzel Galley Society’s members in 2005, on the occasion of its 300th anniversary, he congratulated them and spoke of the Society in following glowing terms.

 “And nowhere is that better reflected, than in the Ouzel Galley Society, the society of which the largest Chamber in Ireland – the Dublin Chamber of Commerce, has grown.”.

 The speech-writer clearly stating that, the Dublin Chamber of Commerce evolved from the Ouzel Galley Society.

 And confirming the origins of that wondrous evolution once more;